siahdrews/Think-Aloud-Raycasting/README.md

 - learn how to use OpenGL

 I hope for my project to end up as something similar to the original DOOM or Wolfenstein 3D

+### Updates
+ - V1: just an empty window
+ - V2: now the window has a little yellow square you can move around with wasd